-- trading account securities:
+- trading securities:

 - · available-for-sale securities;

-- held-to-maturity securities;
+- · investment securities;

-- · portfolio activity securities;
+- portfolio activity securities;

 - · other long-term securities;

-- · interests in subsidiaries and associates.
+- interests in subsidiaries and associates.

 Securities are recognised on the balance sheet at the date of settlement.

 Trading securities

 Trading securities are negotiable securities traded on an active market, originally acquired or sold with the intention of reselling or buying back within short timescale and are held for market activities or form part of a global portfolio trading management.